The 20 Best Acrocephalopolydactyly Doctors in Brazil

 Maringa, PR, BR

-Renato Machado practices in Maringa, Brazil.
+Renato Machado practices practicing medicine in Maringa, Brazil.
 Mr. Machado is rated as an Experienced expert by MediFind in the treatment of Acrocephalopolydactyly.
-His top areas of expertise are Cleft Lip and Palate, Syndactyly, Oculofaciocardiodental Syndrome, Acromicric Dysplasia, and Osteotomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Cleft Lip and Palate, Syndactyly, Oculofaciocardiodental Syndrome, Oculodentodigital Dysplasia, and Osteotomy.

 Experienced in Acrocephalopolydactyly